Submissions for 2022 have now closed

 The submitted pieces must be entirely the work of the composer.
 The six shortlisted composers for the workshop round must compose music especially for this award, as must the winner for the commission.

-The six workshop pieces and the final commissioned work must not be presented in a public forum before either the workshop day or the premiere concert at Southbank Centre.
+The six workshop pieces and the final commissioned work must not be presented in a public forum before either the workshop day or the premiere concert.

 Scores for the first-round jury must be uploaded along with completed application details via the ROSL website.
 The scores must be in PDF format and easily printable onto A4 paper for the panel.